-Comprehensive, coordinated and effective surveillance of antimicrobial resistance and antimicrobial use is a national priority and a critical component of the Australia’s First National Antimicrobial Resistance Strategy 2015–2019.
+Comprehensive, coordinated and effective surveillance of antimicrobial resistance and antimicrobial use is a national priority and a critical component of the Australia’s National Antimicrobial Resistance Strategy - 2020 and beyond.
 The AURA National Coordination Unit (NCU) has developed the AURA Surveillance System to inform and support implementation of strategies to prevent and contain AMR.

 Four long-term surveillance programs provided the foundation for the AURA Surveillance System: